The Italian Republic is a European country consisting of a peninsula delimited by the Alps and surrounded by several islands.

 Furthermore, Italy has, overall, an estimated 100,000 monuments of any sort (museums, palaces, buildings, statues, churches, art galleries, villas, fountains, historic houses, and archaeological remains), and according to some estimates, the nation is home to half the world’s great art treasures.

 Public holidays and festivals

-The Saint Lucy’s Day, which take place on 13 December, is very popular among children in some Italian regions, where she plays a role similar to Santa Claus.
+Saint Lucy’s Day, which takes place on 13 December, is very popular among children in some Italian regions, where she plays a role similar to Santa Claus.

-In addition, the Epiphany in Italy is associated with the folkloristic figure of the Befana, a broomstick-riding old woman who, in the night between 5 and 6 January, bringing good children gifts and sweets, and bad ones charcoal or bags of ashes.
+In addition, the Epiphany in Italy is associated with the folkloristic figure of the Befana, a broomstick-riding old woman who, in the night between 5 and 6 January, brings good children gifts and sweets, and bad one’s charcoal or bags of ashes.

 The Assumption of Mary coincides with Ferragosto on 15 August, the summer vacation period which may be a long weekend or most of the month.

 Each city or town also celebrates a public holiday on the occasion of the festival of the local patron saint, for example, Rome on 29 June (Saints Peter and Paul) and Milan on 7 December (S. Ambrose).